Lifestyle changes for managing and treating menorrhagia include:

 Bulimia nervosa is an eating disorder in which you eat large amounts of food (called bingeing) and then use inappropriate means (vomiting, laxatives, water pills, excessive exercise) to rid your body of the food eaten (called purging).
 You eat compulsively and feel unable to stop, then purge to prevent gaining weight.

-If you think you may have an eating disorder, seek help from your doctor immediately.
+If you think you may have an eating disorder, seek help from your doctor right away.

 High levels of stress can disrupt your menstrual periods.
 In addition to reducing your overall stress level, you should get more rest and relaxation.
 You may also benefit from relaxation techniques, such as meditation, deep breathing, progressive relaxation, yoga, and biofeedback.
 These techniques help you pay attention to tension in your body and release it with exercises that help quiet your mind and relax your muscles.
 Regular enjoyable activities can also help you relieve stress.